adaptivemedia/laravel-email-queue-checker/README.md

 ## Security

-If you discover any security related issues, please email freek@adaptivemedia.be instead of using the issue tracker.
+If you discover any security related issues, please email info@adaptivemedia.se instead of using the issue tracker.

 ## Credits